steven2K19/automation/README.md

 # automation
-## This is a simple tutorial to automation
+## This is a simple tutorial for automation
-For corporate financial analyst,  this is a great tool to help simplify the repeating tasks.
+For corporate financial analyst,  this is a great tool to help simplify all repeating tasks.
 Most of the analysts will receive weekly or monthly report in excel or pdf or csv or other formate.
-Our goal is to spend most of the time for actual analysis and visualization instead of organizing spread sheet.
+Our goal is to spend most of the time to do actual analysis instead of organizing spreadsheet or physically input data.
+The subject example is based on a hotel operation.

 ## Step one